Dak Prescott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 - Against the Giants last week, Prescott went 22-for-32 (68.8%) for 302 yards with three touchdown passes and one interception.

-- He has added 47 rushing yards on 15 carries, averaging 15.7 yards per game.
+- He also has 47 rushing yards on 15 carries, averaging 15.7 yards per game.

 Prescott's Dallas Teammates